-Report here all distributions from any given trust to a single skip-person distributee during the calendar year
+Report here all distributions from any given trust to a single skip person distributee during the calendar year.

+Column a

-Column a.-Assign consecutive numbers to each distribution made during the year Different items of property having different inclusion ratios must be listed separately in Part II.
+Assign consecutive numbers to each distribution made during the year.
+Different items of property having different inclusion ratios must be listed separately in Part II.
 Any properties having the same inclusion ratio may be included under a single item number even if they were distributed at different times.
+An exception to this is distributions from separate trusts as that term is defined on page 1.
+You must report distributions from such separate trusts under different item numbers even if they have the same inclusion ratio.

+Column b.
+Description of Property

-Column b.-Description of Property.- Real Estate.-Describe the real estate in enough detail so that IRS can easily locate it for inspection and valuation.
+Real Estate.-Describe the real estate in enough detail so that the IRS can easily locate it for inspection and valuation.
 For each parcel of real estate report the location and, if the parcel is improved, describe the improvements.
-For city or town property. report the street number ward, subdivision, block and lot, etc. For rural property, report the township, range, landmarks, etc.
+For city or town property, report the street number, ward, subdivision, block and lot, etc. For rural property, report the township, range, landmarks, etc.

-Stocks and Bonds. --- For stocks indicate:
+Stocks and Bonds .--- For stocks indicate:

 - Number of shares

 - Whether common or preferred

 - Issue

 - Par value where needed for valuation

-- · Price per share
+- Price per share

 - Exact name of corporation

 - Principal exchange upon which sold, if listed on an exchange

-- CUSIP number if available

-For bonds indicate:
+- CUSIP number if available For bonds indicate:

 - Quantity and denomination

 - Name of obligor

 - Date of maturity

 - Interest rate

-- · Interest due date
+- Interest due date

 - Principal exchange, if listed on an exchange

 - CUSIP number if available